tom-daly/spfx-global-navigation/README.md

 3. Add the App to your site

 ## Step 1 - Provision the Global Nav List

-+ You need to provision the list using Powershell PnP.
-+ The "/provisioning" folder will contain the deployment script & the list definition.
-+ From the Powershell Command Line just run "./deploy.ps1"
+In this step we will provision the Global Navigation list to your tenant using a Powershell PnP provisioning template and cmdlets.
+Inside the './provisioning' folder there will be a 'deploy.ps1' that will automate this process.

-+ This will ask you for the site url.
-It is recommended to deploy the list to the root "https://{domain}.sharepoint.com" of your tenant as this is where the application customizer is designed to look for the list by default.
+***It is recommended to deploy the list to the root "https://{domain}.sharepoint.com" of your tenant as this is where the application customizer is designed to look for the list by default.***

-+ Next it will ask for your user credentials to log into the site.
-This information is not stored and it used by Powershell PnP one time.
-+ After that the provisioning process will begin to create the list through the Powershell PnP template and then connect the lookup field.
+1. Navigate to a Classic site
+2. From the SharePoint Online Management Shell navigate to the 'provisioning' folder
+3. Run './deploy.ps1'
+4. Enter url of the classic site that you want to deploy to 'https://{domain}.sharepoint.com/'
+5. Enter your credentials

 ![provision the list](https://i.imgur.com/rQtjBEC.gif)